 When it comes to providing care for homeless populations, there’s a misconception that those who are in need of help will actively seek it.
 This is not always the case.

 There are many factors that might deter someone from seeking assistance.
-They could have health challenges.
-They could hesitate based on bad experiences with past services.
-They could be fearful of being separated from a pet or child.
+They could have health challenges, or hesitate based on bad experiences with past services.
+They might fear being separated from a pet or child.
 Regardless of the circumstances, establishing trust between systems of care and homeless individuals is paramount to providing meaningful aid.

 That’s where homeless outreach services come in.

-Outreach involves going into the field to bring services directly to homeless populations rather than relying on them to come to you.
-In doing so, service workers build relationships in a non-transactional way: You can provide fresh pairs of socks, bottles of water, bus tickets, sunscreen, blankets, or other essentials in hopes of encouraging individuals to accept additional services at their own pace.
+Outreach involves going into the field to bring services directly to homeless populations rather than relying on them coming to you.
+In doing so, service workers build relationships in a non-transactional way.
+You can provide fresh pairs of socks, bottles of water, bus tickets, sunscreen, blankets, or other essentials in hopes of encouraging individuals to accept additional services at their own pace.

 In the process, you cultivate more accurate data, track trends, and measure success from housing all the way back to your first outreach efforts.
 Now, a crucial element has been added: geospatial analytics.